 We suggest you try another solution 👇

 When getting large data from different worksheets, especially from different workbooks, we recommend that you import instead of linking.
-Linking will slow down your Excel file, while an optimized performance can be maintained by simply importing the data.
+Linking will slow down your Excel file, while an optimized performance can be maintained if you simply import data from Excel to Excel.
 Use a tool such as Coupler.io to refresh your data on the schedule you want to keep your data up-to-date.

 To start using Coupler.io, sign up for a free account and create your first importer.
 A wizard will walk you through setting up the source, destination, and auto-refresh schedule for your importer.
 If you’re importing from Excel to Excel, choose Microsoft Excel as the source and destination of your importer, as follows: